Hello, I am Erik Guilfoyle

 Senior Developer, Lead Developer/Programmer

 After creating a successful desktop educational title for Silas Solutions LLC, I was asked to lead the development efforts for a browser-based version of the application.
 This included a web portal, product purchase and licensing as well as development of the revised product.
+I was able to retain my full duties with Mission Critical Studios during these ongoing efforts.

 Mission Critical Studios LLCMarch 2008 - Currently Employed